 While Levitt's capitalist mission pursued a segregated landscape, Jane Jacobs socialist perspective encouraged a more integrated community.
 In her 1961 text, Death and Life of Great American Cities, Jacobs launched her defense of the traditional city, along with a blistering attack on the "anti-city" forces.
-She identifies two important factors in maintaining the social capital: 1) settings for casual public contact. including good sidewalks, public spaces, and neighborhood stores, and 2) a great deal of diversity on the district level.
+She identifies two important factors in maintaining the social capital: 1) settings for casual public contact, including good sidewalks, public spaces, and neighborhood stores, and 2) a great deal of diversity on the district level.

-According to Jacobs, two of four conditions must be present "to generate exuberant diversity in a city's streets and districts".
+According to Jacobs, two of four conditions must be present "to generate exuberant diversity in a city's streets and districts."
 The district, must serve more than one primary function and the "district must mingle buildings that vary in age and condition."
-While Jacobs does not initially list age and income diversity as a neighborhood requirement, she clarifies their value in her colorful descriptions of urban residents, which includes blue and white collar residents, and young and old residents.10 For safety, she indicates that "storekeepers and other small businessmen are typically strong proponents of peace and order themselves."11 For trust on a city street, she indicates that children, teens, adults, and elderly are needed.
-"It (trust) grows out of people stopping by a the bar for a beer, getting advice from the grocer and giving advice to the newsstand man, comparing opinions with other customers at the bakery and nodding hello to the two boys drinking pop on the stoop, eving the girls while waiting to be called for dinner, admonishing the children, hearing about a job from the hardware man and borrowing a dollar from the druggist. admiring the new babies and sympathizing over the way a coat faded."12
+While Jacobs does not initially list age and diversity as a neighborhood requirement, she clarifies their value in her colorful descriptions of urban residents, which includes blue and white collar residents, and young and old residents.10 The diversity provides safety and trust.
+She indicates that "storekeepers and other small businessmen are typically strong proponents of peace and order themselves."
+11 For trust on a city street, she indicates that children, teens, adults, and elderly are needed.
+"It (trust) grows out of people stopping by a the bar for a beer, getting advice from the grocer and giving advice to the newsstand man, comparing opinions with other customers at the bakery and nodding hello to the two boys drinking pop on the stoop, eying the girls while waiting to be called for dinner, admonishing the children, hearing about a job from the hardware man and borrowing a dollar from the druggist, admiring the new babies and sympathizing over the way a coat faded."
+12

-In contrast to the increasing trend to gate or mall public space, Jacobs welcomes interaction with the "other."
-A diverse neighborhood includes both residents and non-residents.
-She states that "The buildings on a street must be equipped to handle strangers and to insure the safety of both residents and strangers."13 While Jacobs comments on age and income diversity, the Founders of the Congress for New Urbanism (CNU) go further and include race in their discussion of diversity.
+Jacobs text is significant in its clarification of the value of diverse architecture, diverse urban form, and diverse users.
+Her description of the street includes young and old citizens, workers and customers, those with jobs and those without jobs.
+In contrast to the increasing trend to gate or mall public space, Jacobs welcomes interaction with the "other." diverse neighborhood includes residents and non-residents.
+She states that "The buildings on a street must be equipped to handle strangers and to insure the safety of both residents and strangers."
+13 While Jacobs comments on age and income diversity, the Founders of the Congress for New Urbanism (CNU) go further and include race in their discussion of diversity.